App SSH Overview

 Operator | Entire deployment | Configure the deployment to allow or prohibit SSH access (one-time).
 For more information, see Configuring SSH Access for Cloud Foundry. |

 An app is SSH-accessible only if operators, space managers, and space developers all grant SSH access at their respective levels.
-For example, the following image shows a deployment where:
+For example, the following image shows a deployment in whi:

 - An operator allowed SSH access at the deployment level.

-Space A has SSH Access Activated, indicated by a green checkmark, for apps “Foo” and “Bar”.
-Space A does not have SSH Access Enabled for the third app, indicated by a red X.
+Space A has SSH Access Enabled, indicated by a green check mark, for apps “Foo” and “Bar,” Space A does not have SSH Access allowed for the third app, indicated by a red X.

-Space B has has SSH Access Activated, indicated by a green checkmark, for app “Baz”.
-Space B does not have SSH Access Enabled for the other two apps, indicated by a red X.
+Space B has has SSH Access Enabled, indicated by a green check mark, for app “Baz”.
+Space B does not have SSH Access allowed for the other two apps, indicated by a red X.

-Space C does not have SSH Access Activated for all three apps, indicated by a red X.
+Space C does not have SSH Access allowed for all three apps, indicated by a red X.

-Space managers and space developers can configure SSH access from the command line.
+Space managers and space developers can configure SSH access from the CLI.
 The Cloud Foundry Command Line Interface (cf CLI) also includes commands to return the value of the SSH access setting.
-To use and configure SSH at both the app level and the space level, see Accessing Apps with Diego SSH.
+To use and configure SSH at both the app level and the space level, see Accessing apps with Diego SSH.

 Cloud Foundry deployments control SSH access to apps at the Cloud Foundry level.
 Additionally, Cloud Foundry supports load balancing of SSH sessions.
 For more information about setting SSH access for your deployment, see Configuring SSH Access.